Red Queen (novel): Adaptations

 Gennifer Hutchison, a writer and producer on Better Call Saul and Breaking Bad, was hired in 2015 by Universal Pictures to adapt the novel into a feature film.
 Pitch Perfect 2 director Elizabeth Banks was in talks with the studio to direct and produce the project.

-In May 2021, it was reported that Peacock is in developing a television series adaptation of novel.
+In May 2021, it was reported that Peacock is in developing a television series adaptation of the novel.
 Banks is set to direct and also set to star in a supporting role.